tytydraco/yessleep/out/The_Mimic_Doesnt_Know_That_I_Know_About_It.md

 It was almost comical just how quickly I accepted that the doll was alive.
-We’ve all seen the movies where creepy dolls move to more and more contrived positions and then became openly antagonistic against their owners.
+We’ve all seen the movies where creepy dolls move to more and more contrived positions and then become openly antagonistic against their owners.
 I’ve always kept certain superstitions and beliefs that dipped or even fully submerged themselves into the occult, so it wasn’t that far of a reach that Wendy was cursed.